What the research tells us:

 Let me know when your child is born!

 If you can, keep a diary and take note of how your prenatal music stimulation goes, and also your babies reaction to the music once they are born and how they respond when you use it for a calming influence.
 I would love to hear about it, as would other expectant mothers.

-If you are interested in seeing a Suzuki ECE Music - by LMC Music Studio class in action, or finding out more about the Suzuki Method of teaching, please don't hesitate to contact me.
+If you are interested in seeing a Musical Tots class in action, or finding out more about the Suzuki Method of teaching, please don't hesitate to contact me.

 I wish you and the baby well with everything and look forward to hearing from you.